wp-plugins/cyclone-slider-2/README.txt

 == Frequently Asked Questions ==

 = Why is my slider not working? =
 Check for javascript errors in your page.
 This is the most common cause of the slider not running.
+See [diagnosing javascript errors](http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors).
+Fix the javascript errors and the slider will run.

-`cycle not a function` error - most probably you have double jquery (jquery.js) included from improperly coded plugins.
-Remove the duplicate jquery or deactivate the plugin causing the double jquery include.
+Also check if you are using jQuery Cycle 1 script by viewing your page source. jQuery Cycle2 won't work if both are present.

-Also check if you are using cycle1 by viewing your page source. cycle2 wont work if both are present.
+= How do I pause an auto running slider when I play a YouTube or Vimeo video? = Sorry but its not currently supported as it requires loading the YouTube API which is an extra overhead.
+A solution would be to disable auto transition.

 = Why is there is an extra slide that I didn't add? = Most probably its wordpress adding paragpraphs on line breaks next to the slides therefore adding a blank `<p>` slide.
 You can try adding this to functions.php: